 - A 12-parameter blood test

-- Venous blood sample or finger-prick test
+- In-clinic venous blood sample

 - An interactive dashboard and the bioniq app to monitor your metrics and progress

 - Comments from a General Practitioner regarding your results

 Our medical experts do ongoing research to better our products and services.
 Our credibility and expertise can be viewed in our research papers that are continuously published in peer-reviewed journals.

 - Please make sure to take your test in the morning

 - If you are taking a T3 containing medication, take your test in the hour prior to your dose of medication

 - Take this test between days 2 and 5 of your period.
 It can be taken at any time if you are not having periods

 - Do not take biotin supplements for 2 days prior to this test.
 If you are taking prescribed biotin, consult with your medical professional prior to taking the test